 It is our underlying belief that every child should feel valued and experience the feeling of success in a wide range of curriculum areas.
-We believe that through the curriculum we can impact on what is in children's head and how they feel about themselves, so that they feel clever, confident and ready to tackle any challenge they may face.
+We believe that through the curriculum we can impact on how they feel about themselves, so that they feel clever, confident and ready to tackle any challenge they may face.